 Do you have any information material in foreign languages?

-Yes, we offer a brochure with information on the museum rooms in the State Apartments in 17 languages: Irish, English, French, Spanish, German, Chinese, Russian, Italian, Arabic, Polish, Swedish, Turkish, Romanian, Portuguese, Danish, Dutch and Japanese.
-This is available at the Castle.
+Yes, we offer a brochure with information on the museum rooms in the State Apartments in 15 languages: Irish, English, French, Spanish, German, Chinese, Russian, Italian, Arabic, Polish, Swedish, Turkish, Portuguese, Dutch and Japanese.
+These are available beside the ticket desk in Dublin Castle.

 Can I take photographs?